Breadcrumbs

 Diploma in Postgraduate Preparation (Pre-masters)

-This pre-masters programme prepares international students for postgraduate studies at the University of Waikato, providing entry into seven masters programmes in the Waikato Management School and the Division of Health, Engineering, Computing and Science.
+This pre-masters programme prepares international students for postgraduate studies at the University of Waikato, providing entry into several masters programmes in the Waikato Management School, the Division of Arts, Law, Psychology and Social Sciences, and the Division of Health, Engineering, Computing and Science.

 International English Language Testing System (IELTS) Office